 Waheed, meanwhile, was born in the Western Canadian city of Calgary but grew up almost entirely in the gated compound of Saudi Aramco, the Saudi state oil company where her father worked as a geologist.
 It gave her a keen sense of being both an outsider and being watched; and it follows that much of her work is about surveillance.
 Not here, though.
 With her coolly analytical aesthetic, she produced a seismic map of the shallow Indian Ocean floor, home to the world’s largest offshore oil field.
 It’s folded in sharp peaks, mimicking the seismic data it displays.
 Art, meet life, at least for the moment — few actions kill as much, as fast, as the razing of an ocean floor.

-The last two artists, Siopis, from South Africa, and Gupta, from India, have little in common but the vast sea.
+The last two artists, Siopis, from South Africa, and Gupta, from India, have little but the vast sea to link them.
 Gupta’s work is spare, minimal conceptualism while Siopis offers an array of sensual little paintings that teeter on the edge of representation and abstraction.
 Together, they ask the most vital questions in the exhibition.
 For Gupta, the fabled fluidity of the ancient Indian Ocean world is something to consider in the coming catastrophe — with surging seas, more frenzied monsoons — as climate refugees drift like flotsam from one closed border to the next.
 (Her piece “No Hay Frontera Aquí,” a flag sketched roughly on the wall in yellow tape, translates to: “There is no border here.”)

 But I’ll give the final word to Siopis, because final is how it feels.
 Her little paintings, radiant and ghostly, have the feeling of an apocalyptic choose-your-own-disaster — a pair of figures swallowed in flame, a set of eyes burning inside a blue-black froth.
 But it was her hauntingly gorgeous video, “She Breathes Water,” made for this very show, that had the true air of finality, that whiff of the inevitable.